tongyu0924/VSTFusion-VO/README.md

 ---

 ## Abstract

-*This work builds upon TSformer-VO by incorporating early-stage fusion of RGB and depth inputs via the Video Swin Transformer.
-We explore the impact of a hierarchical attention-based backbone in visual odometry tasks, treating the problem as a spatiotemporal sequence understanding challenge.
-Our model demonstrates improved accuracy on the KITTI dataset, highlighting the benefits of Swin-based feature extraction in multimodal settings.*
+*VSTFusion-VO is a Swin-based monocular visual odometry framework that integrates RGB and depth information through early-stage fusion.
+The model leverages a Video Swin Transformer as its temporal backbone, enabling hierarchical spatiotemporal representation learning for accurate 6-DoF pose estimation.
+By embedding geometric cues from pseudo-depth at the input level, VSTFusion-VO achieves improved results on the KITTI benchmark, demonstrating the effectiveness of multimodal fusion and video-native transformer design in visual motion estimation.*

 <img src="VTSfusion-VO.png" width=1000>